-Many of our clients arrive at Red Mountain feeling beaten down by life and robbed of their confidence.
+Many of our students arrive at Red Mountain feeling beaten down by life and robbed of their confidence.
 This could result from a combination of anxiety, substance abuse and depression, or having suffered a traumatic experience.
 We use many confidence-building techniques to overcome these challenges.
 One of the most popular offerings is our martial arts training program.

 We embrace “Yin and Yang,” the hard and soft sides of the martial arts.
 The “hard” arts, such as Shotokan Karate and Kung Fu, are excellent for physical fitness, self-esteem, trauma recovery, and boundary setting.
 We also incorporate the “soft” arts, such as Aikido, T’ai Chi, and Qigong, which are nonviolent in nature, using energy to calm the nervous system and build self-esteem.

 This transformative practice helps increase confidence, because there is inherent value in knowing how to protect yourself.
-For those of our clients who have experienced trauma, studying martial arts has supported them in feeling safe again.
+For those of our students who have experienced trauma, studying martial arts has supported them in feeling safe again.
 Learning how to carry oneself and moving from victimhood to radiating confident, assertive energy is a key part of healing.

 Martial arts are also an excellent supplement to meditation practice.
-The “Budo” (warrior spirit) taught in martial arts classes helps our clients develop the concentration needed to succeed in work, school, and other challenging environments.
+The “Budo” (warrior spirit) taught in martial arts classes helps our students develop the concentration needed to succeed in work, school, and other challenging environments.

 Gichin Fukakoshi, the founder of Shotokan Karate, once wrote, “For the practitioner of Karate, nothing is difficult.”
 What he meant was that, through the practice of the martial arts, one develops the ability to meet and overcome any challenge.
-For many of our clients, the main challenge is living a joyful, stable life, free of the behaviors and states of mind that used to hold them back.
+For many of our students, the main challenge is living a joyful, stable life, free of the behaviors and states of mind that used to hold them back.

 The martial arts have been scientifically demonstrated to reduce stress and anxiety.
 A recent review of several studies by the National Institutes of Health found that “T’ai Chi and other related practices demonstrated…. beneficial effects for various populations on a range of psychological well-being measures, including depression, anxiety, general stress management, and self-efficacy.”
 We witness these benefits first-hand every day at Red Mountain.